smagr173/maxtemp-map/README.md

 ## Project Overview

-This project is a React.js-based web application that visualizes the maximum temperature data on a map, providing a heatmap representation of temperature variations across different regions.
+This project is a React.js based web application that visualizes the maximum temperature data on a map, providing a heatmap representation of temperature variations across different regions.
 The backend is built on Express.js and Node.js, which is responsible for fetching maximum temperature values from a specified API for a given day.
 It processes this data into a GeoJSON file format, which is then made accessible to the frontend.

 The frontend consumes the GeoJSON file and maps the maximum temperature data onto a geographical map.
 Each data point is correlated with a specific color that indicates the temperature range, creating an intuitive and visually engaging heatmap that reflects the temperature distribution.

+I decided to fetch and build my own data using station ID values gathered from the NOAA API.
+These are then used to query the API for the maximum temperature data for each station.
+For details on how I accessed the NOAA data used, see the following documentation - https://www.ncei.noaa.gov/cdo-web/webservices/v2#gettingStarted

 ## Running the Project Locally

 ### Prerequisites

 To run the project, you will need to have Node.js and npm (Node Package Manager) installed on your machine.
+Make sure you have a .env file in the project directory that includes the entries from the env_example file.

 ### Backend Setup